The 2021 Nova Scotia Culinary Bucket List

 12. Taste your way around the Cabot Trail

 Experience the natural beauty of the Cape Breton Highlands as you drive the famous Cabot Trail.
 What pairs well with spectacular views?
 Spectacular food!
 The trail has plenty of opportunities for pit-stops so you can truly taste your way around the island.
-Stop by The Dancing Goat, The Chowder House, Restaurant 100KM, and Restaurant Avalon for some delicious dining options!
+Stop by The Dancing Goat, The Chowder House, Restaurant 100KM at Chanterelle Country Inn, and Restaurant Avalon for some delicious dining options!

 13. Enjoy fresh local seafood on a patio